 Step 2.
 Collect all necessary documents

-Review the list above and collect the required documents for your work visa in the UK.
+Review the document checklist for your chosen visa route and collect the required documents for your UK work visa application.

-Some professions or employers may need more eligibility documents, especially for jobs involving research at the Ph.D. level.
-If you need to verify your qualifications, you can visit support services like Ecctis or ATAS, whichever is applicable.
+Some professions or employers may need additional eligibility documents, especially for jobs involving research at Ph.D. level or higher.
+If you need to verify your qualifications or meet research-related requirements, you may need to use services such as Ecctis or ATAS, whichever is applicable.

 Step 3.
 Apply Online